Maine Court Records

 - Vehicle seizure or forfeiture

-- Participation in an alcohol and other drug programs
+- Participation in an alcohol and other drug program

 When a person commits a civil infraction, a law enforcement officer issues a summons or a ticket for the infraction.
-The summon will contain an instruction to appear in a district court for a trial.
+The summons may contain an instruction to appear in a district court for a trial.
 Persons charged with civil infractions do not have a right to a jury trial.
 If a person has been issued a ticket or a summons and they fail to appear in court on the set date, they could be charged with a Class E crime (17-A M.R.S.A §17).
 Refusal to give a law enforcement officer accurate information, such as name and address, is a Class E crime.
-In the case of traffic offenses, a failure to appear in court may result in licenses seizure.
+In the case of traffic offenses, a failure to appear in court may result in the seizure of a license.

 What are some examples of Civil Violations in Maine?